thoughtworksarts/thoughtworksarts.github.io/app/_projects/perception-io.markdown

 The film runs through different scenarios of policing, portraying interactions with both black and white civilians.
 How the viewer responds to the presented scenarios triggers different outcomes in a branching narrative.
 The immersive experience explores ways in which a person’s gaze and emotional reactions influence their perception of reality.

 {% include image file='perception-cooper-hewitt.jpg'
-   caption='Installation view from the Face Values exhibition' %}
+   alt='A woman watching the video experience in a dark room' caption='Installation view from the Face Values exhibition' %}

 Participants are invited to analyze the data calibrated from their interaction with the film, to consider how AI technology registers their behavior, and how human behavior is affected by implicit bias.